amr/Front-end-Developer-Interview-Questions/README.md

 * What's a `doctype` do?
 * What's the difference between standards mode and quirks mode?
-* What are the limitations when serving XHTML pages?
+* What are the differences between HTML and XHTML?
+What are the reasons for using one over the other?
   * Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
   * What kind of things must you be wary of when design or developing for multilingual sites?
 * What are `data-` attributes good for?
-* Consider HTML5 as an open web platform.
-What are the building blocks of HTML5?
 * Describe the difference between cookies, sessionStorage and localStorage.
 * Can you explain the difference between `GET` and `POST`?